-Jenny Goebel is the author of Out of My Shell, Fortune Falls (an Indies Next List pick), and Grave Images (Colorado Book Awards 2014 Winner for Juvenile Literature).
+Jenny Goebel is the author of Out of My Shell (2020 Green Earth Book Award Winner for Cadmus' Children's Fiction), Fortune Falls (an Indies Next List pick), and Grave Images (Colorado Book Awards 2014 Winner for Juvenile Literature).
 She also wrote the penultimate, The 39 Clues Book: Doublecross: Mission Hurricane, and picture books: Foreman Farley has a Backhoe; Foreman Frankie is Handy and The Firefighter.
 Jenny is happiest either with a steaming cup of tea and a good book in her hands, or when she’s exploring Colorado’s endless beauty with her family.
 She lives near Denver with her husband, three sons, three crested geckos, and one mischievous dog.

 As a Colorado native, I've lived my entire life at the base of the Rocky Mountains.
 I'm not sure when the photo on the right was taken, but my one, older brother and I rarely looked this spiffy.
 We spent most of our summers exploring the acreage we grew up on and splashing around in the lake behind our house.
 And when winter brought massive snow storms, we'd build sculptures with our parents, aunts, uncles and cousins in our grandparent's front yard.